pyuan-21/INF633-Project/README.md

 https://youtu.be/tRpYw-u3gm0

 # Limitation:
-Due to time limit, we haven't put the distance to obstacle(steepness of one position on the terrain), probability to turn around, waiting in the same position as *INPUT* for the brain(*NeuralNet*).
+Due to time limit, we haven't put:
+ - distance to obstacle(steepness of one position on the terrain, if the steepness is too large, this position can not be reachable)
+ - distance that quadruped has already moved
+ - angle that quadrued has already roated
+ - probability to wait, turn around, move straight
+ - etc.
+these factors as *INPUT* for the brain(*NeuralNet*), but we did use these factors in decision making.